 JMU Libraries reserves the right to decline placing any item on reserve that lacks copyright permission if the nature, scope, or extent is judged by the library to exceed the reasonable limits of fair use.

-Documents placed onto course web sites or into Blackboard course sites are not under the control of the JMU Libraries and are not reviewed for copyright compliance.
+Documents placed onto course web sites or into Canvas course sites are not under the control of the JMU Libraries and are not reviewed for copyright compliance.
 However, we are glad to consult with faculty to provide resources to enable you to assess copyright fair use, digitize materials, and post those materials to your Canvas course pages.
 Additional online guidance is available, or you may contact Brian Cockburn, Music Librarian and Copyright Coordinator, at email@example.com.